bablulawrence/vmautostop/README.md

 # Stop inactive Azure Virtual Machines automatically

+_Intended for optimizing dev/test virtual machine costs.
+Not recommended for VMs running Production, critical or continuous workloads._

-The app automatically stops(deallocates) Azure Virtual Machines if they are inactive for a while.
+The app automatically stops(deallocates) Azure Virtual Machines if they are inactive for a predefined period of time.
 Before stopping the VM, a warning email notification will be send.
-You have the flexibility to define:
+You have the flexibility to change:

-1. Which VMs are in the scope of the app.
-This can be done at the resource group level or VM level.
+1. Select VMs to be auto stopped by applying tags at resource group or individual VM level.
-2. Period of inactivity.
+2. Duration of inactivity.
-3. Email to which the notification is to be sent.
+3. Email to which the notifications are to be sent.
+4. Interval between sending notification and stopping VM.
+5. Parameter values which determines VM inactivity.

 ## How it works

+An Azure Function app runs every minute and reads VM metric values - `Percentage CPU` and `Network Out` and calculates their standard deviation.
+If the standard deviation is less than the predefined threshold then VM is deemed inactive and a warning email is sent.
+Subsequently VM is stopped if it continues to be inactive.

+Assumption here is that variance/standard deviation of CPU utilization and Network traffic for an active VM is much higher than an inactive one.
+This is certainly true for VMs which has users logged in using SSH(Linux) or Remote Desktop(Windows) to performing dev/test activities.
+App might not be suitable for machines which run more non-variable workloads.

+- Uses Azure Python Functions and Azure SDK for python.
+- Tags are used for selecting or deselecting VMs to auto stop and providing runtime overrides for parameter values.
+- A Tag with value set to timestamp of the notification email is used for marking the VM to be stopped.
+- Can use Azure Function Consumption plan or App Service Plan.
+- State is manged using Tags.
+No additional database/datastore requirement.

 ## Deploying to Azure